 In practice the safe country concepts are hardly applied.
-In the safe country concept the burden of proof against refoulement lies on the side of the IND.
-108
+In the safe country concept the burden of proof against refoulement is on the IND.
+139 No lists of safe countries of origin or safe third countries exist or are being used by the asylum authorities.